daxpatel2/UnmarkedBanshee/README.md

 ### Hey There 👋
 ## I'm a student studying computer science at Penn State.

-- 🌱 I’m currently learning Java 🤣
+- 🌱 Currently Learning: JAVA
 - 🥅 2022 Goals: Contribute more to Open Source projects
+- ✨ Fun Fact: I like working out

 ### Connect with me: